 Check it out!

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub How to make fresh raw mango pickles (must be signed in to view).
+Will you please give feedback on my Hub How Do You Achieve Your Goals In Life (must be signed in to view).
 What can I do to improve?
 Thanks!

 Humor is encouraged here.Edit: serious is also encouraged here.As for me, here are some thoughts...I'd do exactly what I am doing now.Take out a known person that one knows to be a continuous detriment to society.Remove...